 When I first started out as a homesteader, I was not quite prepared for all the things I would need to know.
-Let’s be honest, in the beginning, my main concern was the health and well-being of my animals.
-I went from a dog to a herd of goats, pigs, and chickens so the overwhelm was definitely there to simply keep them alive!
+Let’s be honest: in the beginning, my main concern was the health and well-being of my animals.
+I went from a dog to a herd of goats, a group of pigs, and a flock of chickens, so the overwhelm was definitely there.
+And my only goal at that point was to simply keep them alive!

 And while the health and care of our animals is incredibly important, I soon learned that so much more goes into having a successful Homestead.

-Before I tell this sad, yet comical tale, we first need to go over a few of the basics.
-If you did not know, hay and straw are two completely different things and by the time you are done reading, my hope is that you will be better prepared on what to use to feed your animals, to bed your animals, and what works best in your compost bin and garden.
+Before I tell this sad yet comical tale, we first need to go over a few of the basics.
+If you did not know, hay and straw are two completely different things, and by the time you are done reading, my hope is that you will be better prepared on what to use to feed your animals, to bed your animals, to use in chicken coops, and what works best in your compost bin and garden.

 What is hay?